jpnws/multiplex/README.md

     doctl apps update $env:APP_ID --spec spec.yaml
     ```

+## Do this whenever doing `sqlx` migration.

+- Confirm that `sqlx` CLI installed on your system:

+    ```
+    cargo install --version="~0.6" sqlx-cli --no-default-features --features rustls,postgres
+    ```

+- Run sqlx prepare to create or update `sqlx-data.json`:

+    ```
+    cargo sqlx prepare
+    ```

+- Push the change to GitHub to trigger new DigitalOcean deployment.

+- Now, migrate the database on DigitalOcean.
+Retrieve DigitalOcean connection string from your DigitalOcean database's connection details.

+    ```
+    sqlx migrate run --database-url "digitalocean-db-connection-string"
+    ```

-### Consequence of not syncing `spec.yaml` with DigitalOcean
+### Consequence of not syncing `sqlx-data.json` with DigitalOcean

-- You may see an error that looks like:
+- You may see an error similar to below on DigitalOcean build logs when it tries to build the app:

 ```
 2023-06-20T23:48:12.361939011Z [34m│[0m [36mINFO[0m[0403] RUN cargo build --release --bin multiplex